survivejs/webpack-book/manuscript/developing/01_getting_started.md

 T> In addition to a configuration object, webpack accepts an array of configurations.
 You can also return a `Promise` and eventually `resolve` to a configuration for example.
 Latter is useful if you are fetching configuration related data from a third-party source.

-{pagebreak}

-## Webpack output plugins

-Given the output given by webpack can be difficult to decipher, multiple options exist:

-- [webpack-stylish](https://www.npmjs.com/package/webpack-stylish) is a webpack plugin that formats webpack's output in a visually more attractive manner.
-- [friendly-errors-webpack-plugin](https://www.npmjs.com/package/friendly-errors-webpack-plugin) improves on error reporting of webpack.
-It captures common errors and displays them in a friendly manner.
-- [webpackbar](https://www.npmjs.com/package/webpackbar) has been made especially for tracking build progress.
-- `webpack.ProgressPlugin` is included out of the box and can be used as well.
-- [webpack-dashboard](https://www.npmjs.com/package/webpack-dashboard) gives an entire terminal-based dashboard over the standard webpack output.
-If you prefer clear visual output, this one comes in handy.
-- [test-webpack-reporter-plugin](https://www.npmjs.com/package/test-webpack-reporter-plugin) abstracts webpack's internals to make it easier to write your own reporters.

-Give the above options a go if you want to go beyond default output.

 ## Adding a build shortcut

 Given executing `node_modules/.bin/wp` gets boring after a while, let's adjust `package.json` to run tasks as below: